nebuly-ai/optimate/notebooks/autoboost/pytorch/Readme.md

 # **PyTorch Optimization**

-This section contains all the available notebooks that show how to leverage nebullvm to optimize PyTorch models.
+This section contains all the available notebooks that show how to leverage AutoBoost to optimize PyTorch models.

 ## PyTorch API quick view: